Skip to main content

 The Modules menu lists the current catalogue.
 One click installs an add-on, signed against the same Ed25519 root key as core updates.

-Download the module from the catalogue at /modules/, unpack it, and upload the folder to modules/ inside the installation.
+Download the module from the catalogue at /modules/, unpack it, and upload the folder to modules/ inside the installation with the same file manager you used for install.php.

 install.php · Ed25519-signed core · GNU AGPLv3